object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     :linenos:

     def postvisitor(expr, fn, **kwargs):
-        '''Traverse an Expression in postorder applying a function to every node.
+        '''Visit an Expression in postorder applying a function to every node.

         Parameters
         ----------